The Pacific Seacraft 37 was designed by Bill Crealock and built in the USA by Pacific Seacraft.

 The boat only became known as the Pacific Seacraft 37 when it was built by Pacific Seacraft in 1980.

-Produced as a sloop, yawl (as the photograph on the right) or cutter each of which had a shallow draft version with a draft of 4'5".
+Produced as a sloop, yawl (as 'Pelagic' below) or cutter each of which had a shallow draft version with a draft of 4'5".

 1. Sail Area/Displacement Ratio: 15.6